Corporate Training Classroom

 Books:

-Here are some great books to check out!
-More info on them in this article – Five Must Read Books for Corporate Trainers
+Also see this article – Five Must Read Books for Corporate Trainers

 Websites: